hsantanna88/mixtape/README.md

 This package provides the datasets used in the book [“Casual Inference:
 The Mixtape”](http://scunning.com/stata.html) by Scott Cunningham.

-Forked from Johnson Shuffle project.
+Forked from Jake Johnson project.

 ## Installation